 STDF work on this topic, initiated in 2009, documents experiences and lessons learned related to the use of economic analysis methodologies to inform SPS decision-making.

-STDF Briefing Note on the Use of Economic Analysis to Inform SPS Decision-making
+Briefing on the Use of Economic Analysis to Inform SPS Decision-making

-See the STDF Briefing Note No. 3 on the Use of Economic Analysis to Inform SPS decision-making.
+See the STDF Briefing on the Use of Economic Analysis to Inform SPS decision-making.

 Guidance document on the use of economic analysis to inform SPS decision making

 The STDF commissioned a Guidance document on the use of economic analysis to inform SPS decision making.
 This document reviews experiences with the use of economic analysis to guide priority-setting for SPS capacity building in developing countries, highlights the challenges faced in using such methods and provides general guidance to decision-makers on which economic analysis approaches are best applied in particular decision scenarios.